FirmanBr/PKI/README.md

 how to run :

 - Install Python 3.6.0
-- Install All Libaries you can see in requirements.txt
+- Install All Libaries you can see in libary.txt
 - Now Running Script in Your Path Directory with script in CMD : python manage.py runserver (Port Your Server Application)
 # PKI